luckboy/toyroot/README.md

 Options of this script:

         --name=<name>                  specify the profile name.
         --disk                         run system from disk image (only for x86_64).
         --initrd                       run system from initrd file system.
         --iso                          run system from CDROM image (only for x86_64).
+        --video=[<mode>]                add a video mode to the kernel arguments (default: cirrusfb:800x600-16)

 Example: